MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-load-balancer.md

 ### Health probes

-Software Load Balancing includes health probes to validate the health of the network infrastructure, including the following:
+Software Load Balancer includes health probes to validate the health of the network infrastructure, including the following:

 - TCP probe to port